Having trouble defining your vision? Holding onto all the wrong things could be blocking you from seeing and creating what’s next.

 2. Ask for signs.
 When you get to the point of being able to make a big move but aren’t sure whether it’s prudent, ask God or the universe for a sign.
-I know.
-It’s woo-woo.
-But it worked for me.
-Leading up to last summer, the universe gave me multiple signs that it was time to resign from my job.
-In June, I asked for a very specific sign: if you want me to quit, have my ex husband buy me out of the beach house that we’ve been fighting over for almost 2 years.
+Leading up to my big summer, the universe gave me multiple signs that it was time to resign from my job.
+That June, I asked for a very specific sign: if I’m supposed to quit, have my ex husband buy me out of the property we’ve been fighting over for almost two years.
 Within a week it happened.

 3. Just do it.
 Ultimately, you have to jump.
 I got to the point that I was financially stable and still putting up with a high stress, dysfunctional employment situation.
 There were a million logical reasons for me to hang on longer.
-It was like ripping off a bandaid when I finally hit the send button for my resignation letter.
+When I finally hit the send button for my resignation letter, it was like ripping off a bandaid.
 And it was absolutely the right thing to do.

 What have you been holding onto for too long?
 What needs to happen for you to be ready to let it go?